MionKit/mion/packages/router/README.md

 export const myInvalidApi = registerRoutes(invalidRoutes); // throws an error
 ```

-## `Handling errors`
+## `Handling Errors`

-All errors thrown within Routes/Hooks will be catch and handled, as there is no concept of logger within the router errors are not automatically logged.
+All errors thrown within Routes/Hooks will be catch and handled.
+As there is no concept of logger within the router errors are not automatically logged instead they are added to the `context.request.internalErrors` to be managed by the application logger.

-For every error thrown within the Routes/Hook Two types of errors are generated, Public errors are returned in the `response.publicErrors` & and private error stored in the `context.request.internalErrors` to be managed by any logger hook or similar.
-The public errors should only contains generic message and a status code, the private errors contains also stack trace and the rest of properties of any js Error.
+For every error thrown within the Routes/Hook Two types of errors are generated: Public errors stored in the `response.publicErrors` & and private error stored in the `context.request.internalErrors` to be managed by the application logger.
+The public errors should only contain a generic message and a status code as this information is sent back to the client, while private errors contains the stack trace and the rest of properties of any js Error.

-Throwing a `RouteError` generates a public error otherwise a generic public 500 error is generated.
+If `RouterOptions.autoGenerateErrorId` is set to true an error id will be automatically generated and both public and private error will share the same id so errors can be traced properly.

 ```ts
 // examples/error-handling.routes.ts